shiv3191/IITI-SOC-2024-CyberSuite/README.md

 We Build a tool that can capture user keyboard inputs via keys pressed by the user and use it to retrieve sensitive data by making a clone of the login page of a famous website and then using that to take input of users.

 Steps to run Project
+1. Create Virtual Environment.
-1. pip install pynput flask
+2. pip install pynput and flask.

-2. Run project using python app.py
+3. Run project by writting "python app.py" on terminal.

 <h3>● Team Members.</h3>
 <ul>